shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 Congratulations!
 In this lab we created a serverless function (to extract image metadata) that is automatically triggered when an image is uploaded to a given OCI Object Storage bucket.
-We learned that cloud event rules can be tied to various actions within our OCI tenancy such as Object Storage (and Database) activities and can automatically trigger serverless Functions, send Notifications or publish items to an Oracle Stream.
+We learned that cloud event rules can be tied to various actions within our OCI tenancy such as Object Storage activities and can automatically trigger serverless Functions, and send Notifications.

 Before you go, don't forget to mark your bucket (object-upload-NNN) as "Private" again!